 I met a few writers this year who seem to understand who I am and encouraged me in the direction I’m heading.
 Chief among them is the Austrian philosopher Eric Voegelin.
 Voegelin is considered a conservative political philosopher; in fact, Mark Lilla introduced me to Voegelin through an essay dedicated to him in Lilla’s The… Continue reading This year’s reads, Voegelin in particular

 Lists of books read are misleading.
 For instance, I spent the first half of this year reading Karl Popper every night, and I spent the second half of the year reading James Baldwin every night.
-This slow going through two authors presents a better idea of my reading this year than the more comprehensive list… Continue reading James Baldwin, Karl Popper, & other stuff I’ve read.
-Popper and Baldwin – particularly Baldwin, and along with Shakespeare and Reinhold Niebuhr – really got me thinking over the past twelve months.
+This slow going through two authors presents a better idea of my reading this year than the more comprehensive list… Continue reading James Baldwin, Karl Popper, & other stuff I’ve read this year

 On The Tempest.
 Baldwin says something very similar to what Langbaum says in one of my post’s epigraphs, but from a broader perspective.
 Langbaum: “. . . romance deals in marvelous events and solves its problems through metamorphoses and recognition scenes – through, in other words, transformations of perception.”
 Baldwin wouldn’t disagree, I don’t think,… Continue reading Marginal